 Weisuke found a similar mystery from the mass results, the life expectancy is much less than the transmission time IT Libra from disk.

-But the study also revealed that the lowest-mass star in the binary had already begun to transfer much of its mass to the higher-mass star, starting the process that could eventually lead to a merger..
+But the study also revealed that the lowest-mass star in the binary had already begun to transfer much of its mass to the higher-mass star, starting the process that might eventually lead to a merger..

 This means that the higher-mass star is actually older than it appears, and it started its life as a lower-mass star.

-These distant massive stars provide stark evidence that binaries close to stars can fuse to form larger stars, and they are key clues about how quickly massive stars rotate to form massively spinning black holes, Jess said.
+These distant massive stars provide stark evidence that binaries close to stars can fuse to form larger stars, and they are key clues regarding how quickly massive stars rotate to form massively spinning black holes, Jess said.